Chart Configuration¶

 Default Unit Display:

-- If the queried data is metric data, and you have set a unit for the metric in Metric Management, then by default, the display will follow the unit of the metric;
+- If the queried data is metric data and you have set a unit for the metric in Metric Management, it will be displayed according to the metric's unit by default;

 -